TOP COACHES AND SPEAKERS

 christian-califano-stage-rugby

-Born in Toulon, Christian is a former French international rugby union player who played as a prop forward.
-The clubs he played for during his career include Stade Toulousain, the Blues (he was the first French player to compete in the Super 12), SU Agen and Gloucester RFC.
-In November 2004 he was selected to play for the French Barbarians against Australia.
-In 2017 he was appointed Development Director of Provence Rugby.
-Then, in December 2017 he was appointed forwards coach for the Under 18 French B team.
+Born in Toulon, Christian is a former French international rugby union player who played as a prop.
+He played for Stade Toulousain, the Blues (he was the first French player to play in the Super 12), SU Agen and Gloucester RFC, among others.
+SU Agen and Gloucester RFC.
+In November 2004, he was selected with the French Barbarians to play against Australia.
+In 2017, he was appointed Director of Development for Provence Rugby.
+Then, in December 2017, he was appointed forwards coach of the French Under-18 B team.
 Rugby consultant for Eurosport since 2014 and for TF1 in 2011 and 2015 (World Cups).

 MARC DE ROUGEMONT